yschindel/NHMzh-viz-services/integration-tests/README.md

 ### Install dependencies

-Open a terminal in the `integration-tests/lca` directory.
+Open a terminal in the `integration-tests/lca_cost` directory.

 Install dependencies:

 ```bash
 go mod tidy
 ```

-Do the same in the `integration-tests/ifc` directory.

 ## Add an IFC File to the Test